|The Public Paperfolding History Project

 Wakefield in 1460.

-The incident is unlikely to have been historical but it is clear that paper crowns must have existed in 1548 for Edward Hall to have included one in his narrative.
+There is insufficient early evidence to corroborate that the incident is historical but it is clear that paper crowns must have existed in 1548 for Edward Hall to have included one in his narrative.
 Shakespeare also clearly saw nothing strange in the idea of including mention of a paper crown in his play.
 But what did these paper crowns look like?
 We clearly cannot know since there are no contemporary illustrations.
 Such illustrations as we have are much, much later, and therefore probably anachronistic although the illustration by Henry Fuselli from 1771 does suggest that a form of paper crown made from a circle of paper divided into segments by slits may have been known at that date.

 Much of the information on this page is taken from the article 'The Battle of Wakefield' by Keith Dockray and Richard Knowles.